JasonMorris1/CSE151_Tesla_Stock_Prediction/README.md

 This approach might cause the model to miss important patterns.
 For instance, if a certain pattern exists where a spike in price follows an increase in trading volume, but this pattern occurs infrequently, the model may struggle to detect it.
 If, out of ten instances, nine show low trading volume with a minor price increase and one shows high trading volume with a significant price increase, the model might not learn the significance of the high trading volume scenario because the frequent low volume cases dominate the training data.
 As a result, the model might not accurately capture the relationship between trading volume and substantial price increases.

-In our logistic regression model, we aimed to predict whether the stock price would increase or decrease.
-One issue we noticed is that small increases in price, such as a few cents, are classified the same way as larger increases, such as 20%.
-For example, if the stock price ends slightly higher or significantly higher, both scenarios are classified as a "1," which could lead to inaccuracies in our model.
-This approach might cause the model to miss important patterns.
-For instance, if a certain pattern exists where a spike in price follows an increase in trading volume, but this pattern occurs infrequently, the model may struggle to detect it.
-If, out of ten instances, nine show low trading volume with a minor price increase and one shows high trading volume with a significant price increase, the model might not learn the significance of the high trading volume scenario because the frequent low volume cases dominate the training data.
-As a result, the model might not accurately capture the relationship between trading volume and substantial price increases.

 Given the TA feedback, we have tried using logistic regression with SMOTE() in order to reduce bias and imporve upon logistic regression.
 This can be found in [Models_resampled_without_technical_indicators](https://github.com/JasonMorris1/CSE151_Tesla_Stock_Prediction/blob/main/Models_resampled_without_technical_indicators.ipynb)